aaron-jack-manning/toru/README.md

 To start up you will need a vault to store tasks in, which you can create by running `toru vault new <NAME> <PATH>`.

-If you ever want to all vaults, along with which is the current one, run `toru vault list`.
+If you ever want to view all vaults, along with which is the current one, run `toru vault list`.

 Then you can run `toru new` to create your first task.

-## Planned Features and Changes:
+---

+## Roadmap

 - Options to configure and customise output of `list`
     - Options for which field to order by, and how to order (ascending or descending)